OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 This means that factories should generally return a function that will return an object or set of objects that can be manipulated.
 It is common for a factory to include methods for interacting with a server, but this isn't nessicarry.

+_Should be used with UI-Router resolves, and get additional arguments_

 ##### Naming Convention
 _**specificName**Factory_